mwojnars/hypertag/docs/index.md

       #   Comment...
       p | Second paragraph

-A block comment behaves similarly to text blocks and, like them, can span multiple lines (!), if only a proper indentation of subsequent lines is kept:
+A block comment behaves similarly to text blocks and, like them, can span multiple lines, if only a proper indentation of subsequent lines is kept:

     -- this is a long ...
         multiline ...
       block comment

-A comment line can also be put at the end of a block headline (_inline comment_), but not together with inline contents of this block.
+A comment can also be put at the end of a block headline (_inline comment_), but not together with inline contents of this block.
 Comments cannot be used inside text blocks.

 ## Layout

-All top-level blocks in a document (or sub-blocks at any given depth) must have the _same indentation_.
+All top-level blocks in a document (or sub-blocks at any given depth) must have the same _indentation_.
 Spaces (` `) and tabs (`\t`) can be used for indenting, although we recommend only using spaces to avoid confusion: two indentation strings are considered the same if and only if they are equal in Python sense, which means that a space in one line cannot be replaced with a tab in another equally-indented line.
 These are similar rules as in Python.

-All the rules of text layout (inline text, multiline text etc.) hold equally for _all types_ of text blocks (plain-text, markup, verbatim).
+All the rules of text layout (inline text, multiline text etc.) that will be discussed later on hold equally for _all types_ of text blocks (plain-text, markup, verbatim).
-Spaces after special characters: |/!:$% - are never obligatory, and in some cases (inside expressions) they may be disallowed.
+Spaces after special characters: `|/!:$%` - are never obligatory, and in some cases (inside expressions) they may be disallowed.
+A single leading space right after the text-block marker (`|/!`) is interpreted as a marker-content separator and gets removed from the output, if present; an additional space should be inserted by the programmer if a space character is still desired in this place in the output.

 **Modifiers**

 Hypertag defines _layout modifiers_: special symbols that can be put at the beginning of a block's headline to change the block's indentation and/or position relative to the previous block.
 There are two types of modifiers: _append_ (`...`) and _dedent_ (`<`).
-Modifiers cannot be mixed and there can be at most one modifier in a given block.
+Modifiers cannot be mixed, and there can be at most one modifier for a given block.

-The _append_ modifier (`...`) marks that a given block is a continuation of the previous block and should be appended to it without a newline:
+The _append_ modifier (`...`) marks that a block is a continuation of the previous block and should be appended to it without a newline:

     i   | word1